-Netflix's fictional "Operation Christmas Drop" is the first new addition to the queue of Christmas movies ready-to-binge this holiday season, but the setting where it takes place is very real -- and so is the mission.
+Netflix's fictional "Operation Christmas Drop" is a relatively new addition to the queue of Christmas movies ready to binge every holiday season, but the setting where it takes place is very real -- and so is the mission.

 Since 1952, U.S. Air Force C-130 Hercules cargo planes have been dropping Christmas cheer -- and critical supplies -- throughout 55 islands across 1.8 million miles of the Pacific Ocean.
 And despite what the movie implies, the program is in no danger of going away anytime soon.

 "When we get that call saying it's our drop day and word gets out, the island has a different feel to it," Allentino Riugiufmal, Northern Islands Central High School vice principal on Woleai, told Air Force News.
 "The island just has this pure feeling of excitement that is shared across the community, like a child just waiting to see what's under the tree."

 Boxes dropped on the islands contain items ranging from rice and other foodstuffs, canned goods, fishing nets, toys, clothing, school supplies or anything else island life might require.

 For the Air Force and its allies, it's great practice for a good cause.